-Data Type: Quantitative: Comparison (RTA participants) and control group data: entry date, birth date, race, crime category, educational degree at entry, first and second math and reading scores, and educational degrees earned during imprisonment, and enrollment in various educational programs over time.

-Evaluation Focus: The purpose of this study was to examine the impact of RTA on inmate participation in voluntary educational programs, and academic degree completion..
-RTA participants were compared to a sample of incarcerated men matched on age, ethnicity, crime, date of entry Into prison, time served, and earliest release date.
+Data Type: Quantitative: Comparison (RTA participants) and control group data: entry date, birth date, race, crime category, educational degree at entry, first and second math and reading scores, educational degrees earned during imprisonment and enrollment in various educational programs over time.
+Evaluation Focus: Impact of RTA on inmate participation in voluntary educational programs, and academic degree completion.
+RTA participants were compared to a sample of incarcerated men matched on age, ethnicity, crime, date of entry into prison, time served, and earliest release date.